Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-15-DutchDisease.md

 3. *She succeeded by virtue of/because of her tenacity rather than her talent.*

 ### destined
-> (adj.) having a future which has been decided or planned at an earlier tijme, especially by fate.
+> (adj.) having a future which has been decided or planned at an earlier time, especially by fate.
 > **destined for...** on the way to a place
 > **be destined for...**have a future which has been decided.